 Short Term Absence or Withdrawal Due to Medical or Mental Health Concerns Baird Health and Counseling Center does not provide excuses for routine illnesses, injuries or mental health problems that may lead to missed classes, labs, exams, or deadlines.
 The college expects that students are honest with their professors regarding their ability to complete work, and professors are expected to work with students on these issues within the parameters of academic policies and processes.
 For information specific to withdrawals from the college please contact the Office of Student Success and Retention.
-For concerns regarding short term absences from classes, contact the academic dean.
-If the student is not working with Baird Health and Counseling Center for care related to an extended absence then pertinent information from the outside health provider should be forwarded to BHCC@colbysawyer.edu so that the health record of the student can be kept current while at Colby Sawyer.
+For concerns regarding short term absences from classes, contact the academic vice president and dean of faculty.
+If the student is not working with Baird Health and Counseling Center for care related to an extended absence then pertinent information from the outside health provider should be forwarded to BHCC@colby-sawyer.edu so that the health record of the student can be kept current while at Colby Sawyer.